elboletaire/password-strength-meter/README.md

 $('#password').password({
   enterPass: 'Type your password',
   shortPass: 'The password is too short',
-  containsField: 'The password contains your username',
+  containsField: 'The password contains your name',
+  notAllowed: 'The password contains a commonly used word',
   steps: {
     // Easily change the steps' expected score here
     13: 'Really insecure password',